maykonlincolnusa/maykonlincolnusa/README.md

 <br/>

-> *"I don't just build systems — I build the systems that protect,*
+> *"I don't just build systems — I engineer the ones that protect the future of intelligence,*
-> *scale, and intelligently power the next generation of enterprise."*
+> *scale without limits, and accelerate humanity's understanding of the universe."*
 >
 > — **Maykon Lincoln**